 1. PBS Learning Media: To help students visualize the migration patterns of early hominids, I use this map activity from PBS lerning media.
 Students map out where fossils have been found of Australopithecus, Neanderthals, Homo Erectus, and early Homo sapiens.
 PBS also has a wealth of resources that can be found here.

-2. Nat Geo Talk: Check out this Nat Geo Live video clip of Dr. Spencer Wells, the geneticist behind the Genographic project.
+2. Ted Talk: Check out this Ted Talk of Dr. Spencer Wells, the geneticist behind the Genographic project.
 Prior to Ancestry.com and 23 and Me DNA kits, the Genographic Project was working to sample DNA across all continents and create a migration map.
-If you would like a worksheet to accompany the video, CLICK HERE.

 3. ADI Lab: If you've used ADI labs before, then your students will be skilled at the CER (claim, evidence, and reasoning) process.
 In this ADI lab students compare hominid skulls and make inferences based on their observations.
 You will need access to skulls to complete this lab.
 The lab itself is available online for free, but to acces the teacher guide and answer key it must be purchased through NSTA or other online vendors.